 About 2 million Americans have type 1 diabetes.
 Vertex officials estimate that about 125,000 patients have severe type 1 diabetes, and if approved for this indication, zimislecel could be appropriate for approximately 60,000 people with severe type 1 diabetes.

 All patients had improved glycemic control and achieved ADA-recommended targets for both HbA1c below 7.0% and time-in-range above 70% on continuous glucose monitoring.
-Additionally, all 12 months were free of severe hypoglycemic events during the evaluation period.
+Additionally, all 12 patients were free of severe hypoglycemic events during the evaluation period.

 The majority of adverse events (AEs) were mild or moderate, and there were no serious adverse events related to treatment.